Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Test problem

 \section{Test problem}

-The problem of a high-speed rarefied gas flow past a circular cylinder is considered.
+The problem of high-speed rarefied gas flow past a circular cylinder is considered.
 The setup of the problem is taken from \cite{Lofthouse:2008a}.
-The kinetic solution by the S-model equation and the exact Boltzmann equation was compared against the DSMC solution in a number of recent papers \cite{titarev2018application,Frolova:2018b,Titarev:2018c} for large free-stream Mach numbers (up to 25) and good agreement was observed.
-The geometry of the computational domain along with the spatial mesh is shown in the figure \ref{fig:mesh-cyl}.
-The problem is essentially two-dimensional, but we solve it as 3D on the 3D mesh with one cell in $z$ direction.
-Mesh is treated as unstructured by the solver.
-The flow is directed along $x$-axis, boundary condition \eqref{eq:wall-bc-f} is set on the wall.
+The solutions by the S-model equation and the exact Boltzmann equation was compared against the DSMC solution in several recent papers \cite{titarev2018application,Frolova:2018b,Titarev:2018c} for large free-stream Mach numbers (up to 25) and good agreement was observed.
+The geometry of the computational domain, along with the spatial mesh, is shown in figure \ref{fig:mesh-cyl}.
+The problem is essentially two-dimensional, but we solve it as a 3D problem on the 3D spatial mesh with one cell along the $z$-axis.
+The hexahedral mesh in the physical space is treated as unstructured by the solver.
+The free stream flow is directed along the $x$-axis.
+The boundary condition \eqref{eq:wall-bc-f} is set on the wall.
+At the outer boundary, the free stream condition is set.
 At the remaining boundaries, the symmetry boundary condition is used.